heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 #### Delete the fork (optional)

-You can delete the fork you created earlier if you want.
+You can delete the fork you created earlier if you want **after the pull request has been merged to the main repository**.

 You can go in the settings of your repository and **General** > **Danger zone**.
 This will not delete the repository in the organization nor the changes you made.

 #### Summary